 BECKER, TEXAS.
 Becker, three miles southwest of Anderson in southwestern Grimes County, was founded about 1869, when Christian Becker, an immigrant from the Rhineland, established a cotton gin in the vicinity of Holland Creek.
 Over the next several decades Christian Becker assisted in the settlement of more than twenty families of Germans in the Grimes County area and employed several of them at the gin.
 Mail service to the community was provided over a rural route from Navasota.
 The settlement appears to have been abandoned before the turn of the century.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Charles Christopher Jackson, "BECKER, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvb25.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Charles Christopher Jackson, "BECKER, TX," accessed August 11, 2020, http://www.tshaonline.org/handbook/online/articles/hvb25.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.